 If you own a pontoon boat, then you know that it comes with many perks.
 However, you also know the struggles of maintaining the pontoon boat.

 A pontoon boat cannot sit in water for long periods of time.
 Dirt, grime, and mold can form on the boat’s tubing.
-This is why lifts are used to take the boat out of the water when it is not being used.
+This is why lifts are used to take the boat out of the water when it is not used.

 But, lifts can sometimes prove just as damaging to pontoon boats.
 This is where pontoon sea legs come in.